mcgnly/DeveloperDocumentation/CSharp/Reference.md

 The example below is a typical use of the SDK, allowing you to subscribe to data arriving from a sensor.

 		// Set the OAuth token
 		Relayr.OauthToken = "YOUR OAUTH TOKEN HERE";

-	// Get a list of transmitters and connect to the MQTT broker with the first one in the list List<dynamic> transmitters = await Relayr.GetTransmitters();
+		// Get a list of transmitters and connect to the MQTT broker with the first one in the list List<dynamic> transmitters = await Relayr.GetTransmittersAsync();
 		Transmitter transmitter = Relayr.ConnectToBroker(transmitters[0], "CLIENT ID OF YOUR CHOICE");

 		// Get a list of devices associated with the transmitter, subscribe to data
 		// From the first device on the list
-	List<dynamic> devices = await transmitter.GetDevices();
+		List<dynamic> devices = await transmitter.GetDevicesAsync();
 		Device device = await transmitter.SubscribeToDeviceDataAsync(devices[0]);
 		device.PublishedDataReceived += device_PublishedDataReceived;

 	// Create Handler for the the sensor's data published event void device_PublishedDataReceived(object sender, PublishedDataReceivedEventArgs args)